The Geometry of Erasure: Using Ensemble Divergence to Audit Epistemic Monocultures in Large Language Models

 8.1 Current Limitations

-- ·Causal attribution: Correlation is established; causation requires controlled pre-/post-alignment ablation experiments.
+- ·Causal attribution — correlation is established; causation requires controlled pre-/post-alignment ablation experiments

 8.2 Priority Future Directions

-- ·Human baseline annotation: Administration of the Atlas stimulus set to diverse human annotator cohorts (minimum four cultural groups) to establish normative ground truth.
+- ·Human baseline annotation: Administration of the Atlas stimulus set to diverse human annotator cohorts (minimum four cultural groups)

-- ·Expanded stimulus validation: External validation by community members and cultural domain experts across represented knowledge systems; Run 4 with a validated, lexically-controlled 50-pair set.
+- ·Expanded stimulus validation: External validation by community members and cultural domain experts

 9. Conclusion

 The Geometry of Erasure is, at bottom, a measurement problem.
 AI safety research has developed sophisticated metrics for what models should not do.
 It has not developed equivalent metrics for what alignment costs in epistemic terms.
-This paper proposes that ensemble divergence — the spread of semantic similarity judgments across a multi-model, multi-lineage ensemble on culturally contrastive text pairs — provides a black-box-viable, longitudinally replicable proxy measure for the Alignment Tax.

 The goal is not cultural neutrality in AI, which is an impossible standard.
 The goal is to prevent the statistical weight of majority-culture alignment from functioning as a unilateral arbiter of whose knowledge counts as knowledge.